The Future STEMS From Education

 The center also houses the UTeach program, a nationally acclaimed program used for preparing STEM teachers and is a point of outreach to schools and students in the region, providing workshops for teachers and exciting summer projects and competitions for students.

 UWG/AFA CyberCamp emphasizes fun, hands-on learning of cybersecurity principles that are relevant and applicable to everyday life.
 Developed by the Air Force Association (AFA), the camp curriculum covers new topics and hands-on activities each day, building up to an exciting, final team competition simulating real cybersecurity situations faced by industry professionals.

-Registration will open soon for CyberCamp 2019.Learn More
+Registration is now open for CyberCamp 2019.Learn More

 STEM Competition: Competitive Events for Students

 Each team of five students will rotate through the following four event categories.
 Teams can be composed of no more than five members.
 Each school can send two teams.
 The time for each event is 50 minutes.Learn More

 The UWG Department of Communication Sciences and Professional Counseling is collaborating with an established medical service program to provide Professional Counseling and Speech Language Pathology students with a service learning and cultural immersion opportunity in Quito, Ecuador.

 Graduates student enrolled in these programs will work directly with vulnerable populations in Ecuador through the provision of mental health and speech language services, as a part of the students’ program of study.
 Students will provide these services in a variety of medical settings in both urban and rural areas of Ecuador.Learn More